getzola/zola/docs/content/documentation/getting-started/cli-usage.md

 $ gutenberg build --output-dir $DOCUMENT_ROOT
 ```

-This is useful for example when you want to generate a site to a different document-root.

 ## serve

 This will build and serve the site using a local server.
 You can also specify